 The employer is entitled to vary the works to be done by the contractor in quantity and/or quality and/or type.
-The applicable laws do not prescribe a limit on variation procedures, however in the case such a variation would have an impact on the time for completion and/or price of the works, such change should be approved by the contractor.
+The applicable laws do not prescribe a limit on variation procedures; however, in the case such a variation would have an impact on the time for completion and/or price of the works, such change should be approved by the contractor.

-In practice, most often in Serbia variations are ordered by the employer as instructions without proper elaboration of the impact on price and time for the execution of the works.
+In Serbia, in practice, variations are generally ordered by the employer as instructions without a proper assessment of the impact on price and time required for the execution of the works.